mem48/geocompr/main.md

 Usually you don't need to create geometries on your own.
 In most cases, geometries are read from spatial files.
-However, a set of function to create simple feature geometry (sfg) objects exist in R and could be used in a special cases.
+However, a set of function to create simple feature geometry (`sfg`) objects exist in R and could be used in special cases.
 The names of these functions are simple and consistent, as they start with a `st_`  prefix and end with name of geometry types in lowercase letters:

 - A point - `st_point()`